antonlindgren/froggyfresh/README.md

-# Esportal bot

-Usage:
+# FroggyFresh Discord Bot

+## What is it
+FroggyFresh is a HELL FRESH discord bot, named after the greatest rapper of our time [Froggy Fresh](https://www.youtube.com/watch?v=XArx0ASwyDc).
+It's my (@antonlindgren) first serious nodejs project, in which I try to learn the language, with my friend @jimjardland.
+We use it to track our friends when they play eSportal.
+We will most likely also add non-esportal-related features.

+## Usage

-pre: Docker, node, npm
+**Prerequisites**: Docker, node, npm

-Create a .env (see example)
+- Create a .env (see example)

-`docker-compose up -d`
+- `docker-compose up -d`

-`npm run migrate up`
+- `npm run migrate up`

-`npm run migrate:discord`
+- `npm run migrate:discord`

-`npm start`
+- `npm start`

+## Commands

-When added the bot to Discord write /esportal nickname
+When the bot is added to discord, you can write `/esportal nickname` for it to track you (or someone else).